Hanukkah film: Call Me by Your Name

 Call Me by Your Name (Italian: Chiamami col tuo nome) is a 2017 coming-of-age romantic drama film directed by Luca Guadagnino.
 Its screenplay, by James Ivory, who also co-produced, is based on the 2007 eponymous novel by André Aciman.
 The film is the final installment in Guadagnino's thematic "Desire" trilogy, after I Am Love (2009), and A Bigger Splash (2015).
 Set in 1983 in northern Italy, Call Me by Your Name chronicles the romantic relationship between a 17-year-old, Elio Perlman (Timothée Chalamet), and Oliver (Armie Hammer), a 24-year-old graduate-student assistant to Elio's father Samuel (Michael Stuhlbarg), an archaeology professor.
 The two develop a rapport and bond over music, their shared Jewish identities, and their attraction to each other.
 What lands this romantic coming-of-age flick on this list is the film's epilogue.
 Months after the intense romance has blossomed and run its course, Elio receives a phone call from Oliver, where he announces to Elio's family that he has just gotten engaged.
 Still harboring passionate feelings for Oliver, Elio walks into the dining room and stares at the roaring fire in the fireplace as his parents set the table for their dinner on the last night of Hanukkah.
 The film also stars actresses Amira Casar, Esther Garrel, and Victoire Du Bois.

 Hanukkah

 Hanukkah is a 2019 horror film written and directed by Eben McGarr.
-Father and son serial killers (played by Sid Haig as Judah Lazarus and Joe Knetter as Obediah Lazarus) who believe God has sent them the commandment to kill anyone who would harm Jews or Jews whom fail to properly practice their faith.
+Father and son serial killers (played by the late Sid Haig as Judah Lazarus and Joe Knetter as Obediah Lazarus) who believe God has sent them the commandment to kill anyone who would harm Jews or Jews who fail to properly practice their faith.
 Horrifyingly, after the psychotic killer hunts and kills his victim, he leaves behind a Star of David inscription in the body of his dead victims.
 The killer lights another candle in the menorah for each kill he makes in this "Festival of Frights".
 The film is one of the few Jewish horror films and is probably the first Hanukkah horror film, making it a notable entry in the horror genre.